-Minimalism led me to simplify my possessions.
-I strive to use items that enable me to have an a healthy, impactful life, while minimizing friction.
+I strive for simplicity using items that enable a healthy, impactful life, while removing unnecessary friction and decisions.
+Additional thoughts in my packing light post.
 The following is a complete list of everything I own.
 Making this list was inspired by zenhabit’s one bag lifestyle and Tynan’s Gear posts.
-Related: items shared by our family and my travel packing list.
-Please do not allow your possessions to become the basis of your sense of value, security or well being.
+I have a list of items shared by our family.
+Please do not allow your possessions to become the basis of your self-worth, security or well being.

 Items in bold are exceptionally great.
 I happily use items marked with “*” but I would not automatically replace them.
 If I was a “true minimalist” I would get rid of them.
 The (year) is when the item became a standard part of my life, /year indicates when I re-purchased.